What to expect from Facebook ads? Anything except magic.

 The problem now is that anyone with an idea will have a WordPress website or a Shopify store (drop shipping is more common).
 Next thing you know is that they’d line up on the hamster wheel and setup Facebook Campaigns for e-commerce.

-Get this: If your profit margins are low, don’t bother with Facebook ads or Google ads.
+Get this: If your profit margins are low, don’t bother with Facebook advertising or Google ads.
 Just find something else: Pop traffic, mobile advertising, blogging, social media or anything else that’s possible for you.

 If you have a drop shipping business built on top of Shopify, think long and hard (use Excel or Google Sheets please) about your margins.
 If you have low margins, you shouldn’t depend on Facebook ads or Google Ads.
 Period.